AdobeDocs/campaign.en/help/v8/start/campaign-faq.md

 1. Can I monitor workflow execution?

-    Understand how to monitor Campaign workflow execution [in this page](https://experienceleague.adobe.com/docs/campaign-classic/using/automating-with-workflows/executing-a-workflow/starting-a-workflow.html).
+    :arrow_upper_right: Understand how to monitor Campaign workflow execution [in this page](https://experienceleague.adobe.com/docs/campaign-classic/using/automating-with-workflows/executing-a-workflow/starting-a-workflow.html).

 1. Which systems and components Campaign v8 is compatible with?